EliAndrewC/l7r/setting/budgets.md

 ### The By-Size Schedule

-Combining the sub-linear principle with the canonical caste tables produces the following schedule of samurai concentration by settlement size (using **total resident samurai** as the basis, consistent with the ~2% Empire-wide and the ~10% median-capital figures in the caste tables - working samurai are ~60% of these totals per [What the Samurai Counts Mean](#what-the-samurai-counts-mean)):
+Combining the sub-linear principle with the canonical caste tables produces the following schedule of samurai concentration by settlement size, using **total resident samurai** as the basis (counting working samurai, pre-gempukku children, and retirees alike, consistent with the ~2% Empire-wide and ~10% median-capital population figures in the caste tables).
+The working cohort that actually draws stipends is a subset of these totals - roughly the ~60% domain-wide working ratio, running somewhat higher inside cities where senior officials and their smaller households cluster, per [What the Samurai Counts Mean](#what-the-samurai-counts-mean):

 | Settlement | Population | Samurai % | Resident samurai (approx) |
 | --- | --- | --- | --- |